ghostrunner-0/CLASS-12-LAB-WORKS/README.md

 ### If any code has an error then you may address an issue in the "ISSUES" tab or contact the file provider.

-### If you want to upload any codes by yourself then you may be a contributor or send me the code.
+### If you want to upload any codes by yourself then you may be a contributor or contact us and send us your code

 # HOW TO RUN CODES IF REQUIRED